Lamu: Modern Lamu

-In a 2010 report titled Saving Our Vanishing Heritage, Global Heritage Fund identified Lamu as one of 12 worldwide sites most "On the Verge" of irreparable loss and damage, citing insufficient management and development pressure as primary causes.
+In a 2010 report entitled Saving Our Vanishing Heritage, Global Heritage Fund identified Lamu as one of 12 worldwide sites most "On the Verge" of irreparable loss and damage, citing insufficient management and development pressure as primary causes.

-While the terror group Al Shabaab kidnappings had placed Lamu off-limits in September 2011, by early 2012 the island was considered safe.
-On 4 April 2012, the US Department of State lifted its Lamu travel restriction.
+Kidnappings by the terror group Al Shabaab placed Lamu off-limits in September 2011, but by early 2012 the island was considered safe.
+On 4 April 2012, the U.S. Department of State lifted its Lamu travel restriction.
 However, two attacks in the vicinity of Lamu in July 2014, for which Al Shabaab claimed responsibility, led to the deaths of 29 people.

-On March 17, 2025, around 10 al-Shabaab members with AK-47s entered the village and gathered all the Muslim residents of the village to preach about Islam, which then a 100 more members started incursions unto the village, which caused Kenyan forces to launch an operation against them.
+On 17 March 2025, approximately ten Al Shabaab members with AK-47s entered the village and gathered all the Muslim residents of the village to preach about Islam.
+Then a 100 more members of the group started incursions unto the village, which caused Kenyan forces to launch an operation against them.

 Climate

 Lamu has a tropical dry savanna climate (Köppen climate classification As).